Diagnostic Medical Sonography

 - What if I have two (2) classes that meet an area of CORE?
 The class with the highest grade will be used to calculate your GPA.

 - What if I already have a degree; does it waive LCC CORE requirements?
 Yes, having an Associates degree or higher will waive college CORE classes.
 Grades associated with those classes will be used to figure GPA in Phase II Ranking.
-Students must still take MATH 112, BIOL 145 or BIOL 201 and 202 and college physics.
+Students must still take MATH 120 or higher or STAT 170 or STAT 215 with a minimum grade of 2.5, BIOL 145 or BIOL 201 and 202 and college physics.

 - What if I already have a Bachelor's Degree?
 If you